onedarktheme/onedark/README.md

 ### 🎨 Palette

-OneDark offers 4 distinct palettes, which we call **grim tones**, each with its own mood and personality.
+**OneDark** offers 4 distinct palettes, which we call **grim tones**, each with its own mood and personality.
 These have been selected from the original 7 palettes found in Atom's One Dark theme.
 The set was reduced to focus on the most distinct ones and make maintenance easier.
-Whether you want to apply it to your terminal, code editor, or other apps, these palettes will bring a cohesive dark and stylish vibe.
+Whether you want to apply it to your terminal, code editor, or other apps, these palettes will bring a cohesive dark and stylish vibe!
+Additionally, this repository tracks the developement of the palette, project's documentation, organization assets and resources for developers.

 <details><summary>🌑 Dark</summary>
 <table>